 🏆 Jackery Explorer 5000 Plus: Ultimate whole-home solution.
 The 60kWh maximum expansion, 0ms UPS mode, native 240V output, and 4,000W solar charging make this the flagship choice for serious multi-day backup and off-grid capability.
 At $3,999 base ($10,000-15,000 fully expanded), it delivers capabilities matching three Tesla Powerwalls with full portability.

-🥈 Bluetti AC500 + B300K: Best value for serious backup.
-At $2,699, you’re getting 5,000W output and premium features at the lowest price per watt-hour.
+🥈 Bluetti Apex 300 + 2×B300K: Best value for serious backup.
+At $3,899, you're getting 8.3kWh of LiFePO₄ capacity, 3,840W output, and native 120V/240V at the lowest price per watt-hour (~$0.47/Wh).
 The modular design aids transport and expansion flexibility.
-You’re trading native 240V and maximum capacity for $1,000-4,000 savings.
+You're trading the Jackery's larger maximum capacity for a much lower cost per watt-hour.

 🥉 Anker SOLIX F3800: Power output champion.
 The 6,000W continuous output handles loads that force competitors to shut down.
 Combined with 10-year warranty and modern smart features, this suits professional applications and users with high-power demands at $4,399.